Mighty Morphin Power Rangers (Sega CD video game): Gameplay

 Gameplay requires the player to press certain buttons at precise moments throughout the game as they appear on screen.
 If the player misses, the health meter will drop.
 However, there are points in the game where the player can press a button unprompted for extra points.
 At the end of each level, the player's progress is tallied.
 The points earned will be used to refill the player's health meter and can even score an extra life.
 Footage from episodes of the television series was used for the game.
 This footage was heavily cut down for disc space and level length.
 As a result, the five-part "Green With Evil" serial was turned into four small segments for the game.

 The game has a total of nine levels.
-Levels six and seven are playable only on normal and hard modes and levels eight and nine are playable only on hard mode.
+In easy mode, only levels one through five are playable.
+With levels six and seven being playable in normal mode and levels eight and nine being playable in hard mode.